MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 - A particular Azure AD token remains valid for 60 minutes.
 We recommend caching it for a shorter duration and reusing it.
 - Ensure that your HttpClient has keep-alive connections.
-- Always pass the x-ms-dfpenvid header and ensure it points to the environment of the merchant you want to send transactions on behalf of.
+- Always pass the **x-ms-dfpenvid** header and ensure it points to the environment of the merchant you want to send transactions on behalf of.
 - Store the secret in a secret store.
-- Always pass the x-ms-correlation-id header for future debugging sessions with DFP
+- Always pass the **x-ms-correlation-id** header for future debugging sessions with DFP.
-- Make sure this is unique for every transaction sent to DFP.
+- Ensure that the **x-ms-correlation-id** header is unique for every transaction sent to DFP.

 ## View the sample app